 Thankfully, there are a few alternatives to the airlocks that we mentioned above.
 Let's take a look at those now.

-You can use a piece of food-grade aluminum foil as an airlock!
-Simply place it over the top of your carboy or fermentation bucket, and you are good to go!
+You can use a small piece of aluminum foil (food-grade) as an airlock!
+Simply place it as a cover on top of your carboy or fermentation bucket, and you are good to go!
 While it can be used in a pinch, foil is not without its risks.

 Wild yeast and bacteria in the air can move around and fall downwards, like how dust collects on surfaces.